 Or

 Or it's a prior

-And it is

 And it is A

-В
+B

 C

-Under what circumstances can one use the unavailability exceptions?
+Under what circumstances can one use the unavailable bility exceptions?

 1

 2

 3

 4

-What are the unavailability exceptions to the hearsay rule?
+What are the unavailability exceptions to the hearsa y rule?

 1

 2

 3

 4

-5.
+5